MapsPeople/docs/src/android/v3/showuserlocationdemopositionprovider.md

 Timer mPositionUpdateTimer = new Timer();
 ```

 Implement the `addOnPositionUpdateListener`.
-Assign the `mPositionUpdateListener` inside the method with the `PositionUpdateListener` from the method
+Assign the `mPositionUpdateListener` inside the method with the `PositionUpdateListener` from the method:

 ```java
 @Override